-- 1. assess and conclude, as appropriate, nuclear material supply contracts, pursuant to Article 52 of the Euratom Treaty, in line with the common supply policy, taking due account of the European Energy Security Strategy; - 2. review and acknowledge notifications of transactions involving small quantities, pursuant to Article 74 of the Euratom Treaty; - 3. review and acknowledge notifications of transactions relating to the provision of services in the nuclear fuel cycle, pursuant to Article 75 of the Euratom Treaty, in line with the common supply policy, taking due account of the European Energy Security Strategy; - 4. implement the Rules that determine the manner in which demand is to be balanced against the supply of ores, source materials and special fissile materials; - 5. provide information and support to stakeholders on contract issues related to the nuclear common supply policy and/or the Agency's Rules; - 6. support the European Commission's nuclear materials accountancy, on request, in verifying contract data contained in prior notifications of movements of nuclear materials; - 7. contribute, on request, for matters within its purview, to the assessment of international agreements communicated to the Commission under Article 103 of the Treaty.
+- 1. assess and conclude, as appropriate, nuclear material supply contracts, pursuant to Article 52 of the Euratom Treaty, in line with the common supply policy; - 2. review and acknowledge notifications of transactions involving small quantities, pursuant to Article 74 of the Euratom Treaty; - 3. review and acknowledge notifications of transactions relating to the provision of services in the nuclear fuel cycle, pursuant to Article 75 of the Euratom Treaty, in line with the common supply policy.